 Washington's stance played a critical role in shaping the future of Latvia and the Baltic states during the Cold War.
 Most Western countries followed the U.S. example, asserting that from an international law perspective, Estonia, Latvia, and Lithuania weren't legally part of the Soviet Union.
-This policy laid the foundation for Baltic continuity and asserted Estonia, Latvia, and Lithuania's existence de jure despite Soviet invasion and occupation.
+This policy laid the foundation for state continuity doctrine and asserted Estonia, Latvia, and Lithuania's existence de jure despite Soviet invasion and occupation.

-The fate of the Helsinki embassy and the doctrine building, of continuity are closely intertwined.
-After regaining independence in 1991, Latvia could reclaim specific buildings and property because the international community acknowledged that, legally, Latvia remained the same state founded in 1918.
+The fate of the Helsinki embassy building, and the doctrine of continuity are closely intertwined.
+After regaining independence in 1991, Latvia could reclaim specific buildings because the and property international community acknowledged that, legally, Latvia remained the same state founded in 1918.